Rangers vs. Tigers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will hand the ball to Martin Perez (7-3) for his 16th start of the season.
+- The Rangers will hand the ball to Dane Dunning (6-1) for his 10th start of the season.

 - If he completes six or more innings with three or fewer earned runs allowed, he'll earn his third consecutive quality start.

-- Perez has pitched five or more innings in two straight games and will look to extend that streak.
+- Dunning has nine starts in a row of five innings or more.

-- He has two appearances this season with zero earned runs allowed out of his 15 chances this season.
+- He has seven appearances with no earned runs allowed in 17 chances this season.

 |Opponent